User Control

 User Control: A Catalyst for User Satisfaction and Trust

-User control also plays a critical role as it helps to foster user satisfaction and trust.
-A digital interface that allows users to navigate freely and reverse actions imparts a sense of reliability and assurance.
-Users feel confident to use the product and are more likely to return, which leads to higher user retention rates.
-Moreover, user trust also amplifies the perception of the product's credibility.
-This fact can greatly impact the product's market reputation and longevity overall.
+User control plays a critical role, too, since it helps nurture and build up user satisfaction and trust.
+A digital interface that lets users navigate freely and reverse actions really gives the people who use it a sense of reliability and assurance.
+Users feel confident to use the product—and they’re much more likely to return, something that ends up in the form of higher user retention rates.
+What’s more, user trust builds on the perception users have of the product's credibility.
+This fact is something that can greatly impact the product's market reputation—and, naturally, its longevity overall.

 User Control: An Antidote to User Anxiety

 User anxiety is a common issue in UX design.
-It often stems from the fear of making irreversible errors.
-When designers offer a high degree of user control, they can mitigate this anxiety.
-The knowledge that they can easily reverse actions and navigate freely within the interface alleviates users' apprehensions and encourages them to explore the product without fear.
+Understandably, it often comes from the fear users have of making irreversible errors.
+So, when designers offer them a high degree of user control, they can mitigate this anxiety a great deal.
+The knowledge that they’re easily able to reverse actions and they can navigate freely within the interface alleviates users' apprehensions—and encourages them to explore the product fearlessly.

 An image of a user's Medium screen.